Aush: Etymology

+History

+This Persian dish has its roots in ancient times, with some accounts tracing it to the Sasanian Empire from the 3rd to the 7th century AD.
+Aush was originally a humble peasant food that arose due to the need for sustenance in a challenging agricultural environment.

+Aush plays a prominent role in Iranian celebrations and gatherings, with variations like Aush Reshteh taking center stage during Nowruz, the Persian New Year.

 Ingredients

-Ash is typically made with a variation of ingredients but may include flat wheat noodles, turmeric, vegetables (broccoli, carrots, onion, celery, spinach), legumes (chickpeas, kidney beans), herbs (dill, mint, coriander, minced cilantro), and optional meat such as ground lamb, beef or chicken.
+Aush is typically made with a variation of ingredients but may include flat wheat noodles, turmeric, vegetables (broccoli, carrots, onion, celery, spinach), legumes (chickpeas, kidney beans), herbs (dill, mint, coriander, minced cilantro), and optional meat such as ground lamb, beef or chicken.
 Depending on the type of aush, it could contain different types of grain, legumes (chick peas, black-eye beans, lentils), vegetables, tomato, herbs (parsley, spinach, dill, spring onion ends, coriander, dried mint), yogurt, onions, oil, meat, garlic, and spices, such as salt, pepper, turmeric, saffron, etc.

-Ash can be considered a full meal or a first course.
+Aush can be considered a full meal or a first course.
 Aush can often be bought in Persian stores canned, as dried mixes or frozen.

 Regional variation

 Afghan cuisine

 The Afghan soup is usually made with noodles and different vegetables in a tomato-based broth.
 The Afghan version of the soup is more likely to have tomatoes or a tomato broth.
 It is topped with chaka (yogurt sauce), fried garlic, and dried/crushed mint leaves.